NethermindEth/el-node-spec/docs/docs/wizard/intro.md

 sidebar_position: 1
 ---

-The specification described throughout this document can be used to manage multiple AVSs in the same host machine with a **Middleware wizard setup tool**.
+The specification described throughout this document can be used to manage multiple Nodes in the same host machine with a **Middleware wizard setup tool**.
 Such a tool will be built and will provide the following functionalities:

-- Install, Update, and Uninstall AVSs
+- Install, Update, and Uninstall Nodes
-- Set up a Monitoring stack for AVSs using Prometheus and Grafana
+- Set up a Monitoring stack for Nodes using Prometheus and Grafana
-- Backup and Restore AVSs
+- Backup and Restore Nodes
-- Run a [plugin](../plugin/intro.mdx) on a given AVS setup
+- Run a [plugin](../plugin/intro.mdx) on a given Node setup
-- Display AVSs logs
+- Display Nodes logs
-- Describe the status of an already set up AVS
+- Describe the status of an already set up Node

 :::note Disclaimer